 Linear Bar Grille

-The original and stylish design of the Shapeair Linear Bar Grille with the 12mm flange was chosen for its discreet appearance, allowing for the air diffusion within the exceptional residential apartments to compliment one-another.
+The Shapeair Linear Bar Grille with the 12mm flange, was chosen for its stylish design and discreet appearance.
+This solution allowed for the air diffusion within the exceptional residential apartments to complement one another.

 Shapeair’s Linear Bar Grille provided on residential apartments